Kirouane-Ayoub/Darija-GPT/README.md

-# Training and Inference for Darija-GPT
+# Build and Train GPT2 Model from Scratch :

 ## Overview